uobie80/horiseon-website-update/README.md

 ## Description

-This repository contains the updated code base for the Horiseon site which is the completed week 1 challenge assignment of the coding bootcamp.
+This repository contains the updated code base for the Horiseon site.

 ## User Story